 Myron Noodleman is just a funny comedian type of guy doing in between inning sketch gags.

 I wasn't sure what to expect from minor league entertainment that wasn't an umpire harassing muppet.
 I got it pretty quickly though.
 The whole gimmick starts out a bit slow, but it grows on you quickly.
 The crowd got in to it pretty quickly too.
-Watching a nerdy guy doing dance moves (he had the moves down by the way) is just funny.
-By the end of the game, I wanted to see more of his strange humor.
+Watching a nerdy guy doing dance moves (he had the moves down by the w

 I am looking forward to the next time Myron comes to town.
 His act is entertaining and original.
 I hope he keeps doing this for decades to come.